Simoganger/edureka-perdue-igp/README.md

 - `Dockerfile`: this file contains directives for docker image generation.
 - `Jenkinsfile`: this file contains the complete CI/CD that will **compile, test, package** and **hands the packages artifacts to ansible**.
 - `pom.xml`: this is the main maven configuration file for the java project.
 - `abc-tech-playbook.yml`: this is the ansible playbook that will build the docker image of the project, push it to docker hub, then deploy the project on kubernetes.
+- `monitoring-playbook.yml`: this is the ansible playbook that will deploy all kubernetes components to monitor the application.

 ### Deploying the application